stackbit-projects/super-zucchini-00024/src/pages/faq.md

 #### What about data safety ?

 We will never read any of your mail and all letters will be deleted after 1 month from our servers.
-Please note however that HappyMailer is not intended to be used for confidential content, but only for mail without any sensible information.
+Please note however that LazyMailer is not intended to be used for confidential content, but only for mail without any sensible information.

 #### When will my letter arrive ?